 I’ve been seeing chiropractors since I was in my late teens because I’ve always had back and hip pain.
 It wasn’t until I had my skydiving injury at age 27 that I found out I have scoliosis.
 I was really shocked when the doctor showed me the x-ray and I saw the curvature.
 It made me queasy.
 In over 25 years of treatment by different doctors, this is the first time I’ve encountered a Gonstead practice.
 My Mom’s chiropractor up in Canada recommended the clinic I’m at now, and I’m really impressed with their thoroughness.
 The initial consultation included x-rays, a scan that measures heat, and another scan that measures muscle strength.
 They were able to show me on the film and the computer screen exactly where the problems are.
 The doctor also felt along my spine to find swelling, abnormal muscle tone, alignment and mobility issues.

-I’m going back on Monday for another adjustment and I have high hopes that the adjustments, combined with the Medical Chi Gong treatment I had recently, will help me to feel better.
+I have high hopes that the adjustments, combined with the Medical Chi Gong treatment I had recently, will help me to feel better.
 I literally knock on wood every time I say this out loud, but I’ve already noticed improvements.
 My posture feels better, my neck and shoulders are more relaxed, and headaches are less frequent.
 The Medical Chi Gong treatment left me feeling energized and optimistic.

 Next I need to get back into an exercise routine to release all the pent up energy and add some running endorphins back into my life.
 I’d also love to have massage therapy more often; acupuncture would be great; reflexology couldn’t hurt.
 If I’m being brutally honest, my wellness wish list would also include sex.
 The last time I had any was with X3 at the end of our relationship, so yeah, it’s been a while.